Expand the section navigation mobile menu

 A case study of an undergraduate opera production demonstrates how AI tools can serve as ideation partners and rehearsal organizers under faculty mediation.
 The design emphasizes artistic discernment and clear authorship boundaries between human creators and technology to foster metacognitive awareness.

-Drake Dantzler, Associate Professor of Music, Voice (School of Music, Theatre and Dance)
+Drake Dantzler, Professor of Voice (School of Music, Theatre and Dance)

 Bridging the Knowledge Gap: Using AI as a Cognitive Scaffold to Foster Deep Learning and Belonging in Cybersecurity